rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 * A test distribution but also sometimes referring to a product (CAUTION: ambiguous, historically a "GNU/Linux distribution"), composed of multiple test modules in a folder structure that compose test suites, e.g. "rocky" (test distribution, short for "os-autoinst-distri-rocky")

 product
-* The main "system under test" (SUT), e.g. "rocky", also called "Medium Types" in the web interface of openQA
+* The main "system under test" (SUT), e.g. "rocky", also called "Medium Types" in the web interface of OpenQA

 job group
 * Equivalent to product, used in context of the webUI